oppia/oppia-web-developer-docs/Installing-Oppia-using-Docker.md

 1. **Install Docker Desktop**: Download and install the latest version of Docker Desktop from the [official Docker website](https://www.docker.com/products/docker-desktop/).
 Docker Desktop provides a user-friendly interface for developers.
 Follow the steps in the given link to download and install it.
 2. **For Windows users**: Prior to proceeding with the setup, make sure you have activated the WSL2 backend for Windows in Docker Desktop.
 You can find instructions on how to do this [here](https://docs.docker.com/desktop/wsl/).
 Additionally, ensure that you execute all the `make` commands within the Windows Subsystem for Linux 2 (WSL2) terminal.

+> [!NOTE]
+> Data required to setup Oppia using Docker Desktop:
+>
+> It takes 2.5 GB of data to download all the dependencies for setting up Oppia using Docker.
+> - 2.1 GB to download the dependencies on running `make build`.
+> - 470 MB to download the dependencies on running `make run-devserver` for the first time.

 ## Installation Steps

 To install Oppia under Docker, follow these steps: